1367 (3rd April)

 1405 (8th June)

-Supported by Henry Percy, Earl of Northumberland, Richard Scrope, Archbishop of York, led a rebellion against the rule of Henry IV.
-Scrope was defeated and executed.
+Richard Scrope Archbishop of York, led a rebellion against the rule of Henry IV.
+He was supported by Henry Percy Earl of Northumberland.
+The rebellion failed and Scrope was captured and executed.
 Nothumberland fled to Scotland.

 1406 (22nd March)